Andreyy96/final-project/README.md

 - Using an access token, user can make a request to receive order data.
 - Only admin can create manager
 - Before logging in, the manager must activate his account
+- Manager can recovery password
+- Get all managers with orders statistic

 ### Order